adventurini/PropDrills/README.md

     mood: ''
 }

-You may notice here, that mood is affected by the hour and day.
-Because you may want to control the state of your component in two different levels.
-(Such as the type of mood a person is in in the day, or hour) If someone's mood is bad, it may be bad for a whole day, which could be a state affected by another state.
-But it may change three times in a single day.
-Whereas age only changes one time per year.
-And will not have to be monitored outside a yearly component.
+This will become clearer when the person is no longer you, but a user you are tracking on a social network.
+We need to track things such as if they are loggedIn, but also we need to know how they interact with the site over a lifetime.
+There are tons of things that have to be tracked for every user.
+Some are static (email, name) while some are dynamic (age, address) while further some are very dynamic such as whether they are logged in and which type of device they are logged in from.

 <!-- State -->

 <!-- Props Drill Practice -->

 This GH is a practice for drilling your props.
 That means, passing props from parents to their children.
 Follow the instructions in the Grandparents component to get the props to the Dad/ Mom.

-You need to pass the toggle function, as well as the state from the grandparents.
+You need to pass the toggle function from the grandparents.